Fortress of Spears: Empire III

 'A master of the genre' The Times

-The Romans have vanquished the rebel alliance; Calgus, Lord of the Northern Tribes, is the prisoner of the chieftains he once led.
-And the Roman leader has an audacious plan to capture Dinpaladyr, the barbarians' fortress of spears.
+The Romans have vanquished the rebel alliance, leaving Calgus, Lord of the Northern Tribes, the prisoner of the chieftains he once led.

-Marcus Aquila - burning for revenge on an enemy that has killed one of his best friends - rides north with the Petriana cavalry.
+Marcus Aquila - burning for revenge on an enemy army that has killed one of his best friends - is part of the select group of infantry chosen to go north with the Petriana cavalry and take the fort before the rebel army can reach it.
 He believes his disguise as Centurion Corvus of the 2nd Tungrians is still holding.

 But he is just a few days ahead of two of the emperor's agents, sent from Rome to kill him.
 Pitiless assassins who know his real name, and too much about his friends.

-Anthony Riches holds a degree in Military Studies from Manchester University.
+Anthony Riches began his lifelong interest in war and soldiers when he first heard his father`s stories about World War II.
+This led to a degree in Military Studies at Manchester University.
 He began writing the story that would become Wounds of Honour after a visit to Housesteads in 1996.
 He lives in Hertfordshire with his wife and three children.

 - Other details